workarea-commerce/workarea/docs/source/articles/decorate-and-write-tests.html.md

 end
 ```

-Applications may also use the block style for these DSL methods, but **plugins should not use this style** as it is impossible to decorate in an application:
+Applications may also use the block style for this, but **plugins should not use this style** as it is impossible to decorate in an application:

 ```ruby
 module Workarea